fcurella/django-recommends/docs/providers.rst

 Subclasses override properties amd methods in order to determine what constitutes rated items, a rating, its score, and user.

+The algorithm to use for computing is specified by the ``algorithm`` property.

-A basic algorithm to calculate similarities and recommendations is provided by default, but subclasses can use their own by overriding the ``calculate_similarities`` and ``calculate_recommendations`` methods.
+A basic algorithm class is provided for convenience at ``recommends.algorithms.ghetto.GhettoAlgorithm``, but users can implement their own solutions.
+See :doc:`algorithms`.

 Example::